hansung080/anysh/README.md

 ```

 ## How to use Anysh
-To learn how to use Anysh, run:
+To see how to use Anysh, run:
 ```sh
 anysh --help
 ```